A novel method for calculating relative free energy of similar molecules in two environments: Introduction

 In Fig. \ref{fig:binding} a scheme of the free energies in the calculation of binding free energies in the standard methods is presented ($L_1,L_2$ and $R$ represent the ligands and the receptor respectively).
-For solvation there is a similar scheme in which instead of the receptor there is solvent.
+For solvation there is a similar scheme in which instead of a receptor there is a solvent.

 Free energy calculation methods already have successes in discovering potent drugs \cite{jorgensen2009efficient}.
-However, despite the continuing progress in the field from the original concepts, the methods have restrictions which prevent them from being automatic and limit their use in computational drug design \cite{chodera2011alchemical}.
+However, despite the continuing progress in the field from the original concepts, the methods have restrictions which prevent them from being automatic and limit their use in computational drug design.
 A naive calculation of the free energy difference using TI can be performed as follows:

 where $\mathbf{\Omega}$ denotes the vector of all coordinates.
 It can be seen that at $\lambda=1$ for example $H_{A}$ does not affect the systems' behavior but its energy values are averaged over, which can result in large magnitudes of the integrated function.
 Thus, when the systems have low phase space overlap there are significant changes in the integrated function and large variance and hence large computational cost.
 This is especially dominant when the two compared molecules have different covalent bond description which results in a very low phase space overlap (in the naive setup).
 Moreover, since molecular force fields include electrostatic and VDW terms that diverge at small atom-atom distances, the average energy can diverge at $\lambda\rightarrow 0,1$.